hyoungju03/f1tenth_SP25/README.md

 ## **Gradient Thresholding**

-In this section, we introduce an optional **`gradient_thresh`** function that you could implement in your **`lane_detection.py`** file to detect lane lines based on gradient information.
+In this section, we introduce an optional **`gradient_thresh`** function that you could implement in your **`lane_detection.py`** file to detect lane lines based on gradient information using Sobel filters.
 While not strictly required, using gradient thresholding in combination with color thresholding can sometimes yield better results, especially in scenarios where color alone might not sufficiently isolate lane lines.
 Note that this function is not implemented and it is up to you code it, but we will provide detailed pseudocode to get you started.

     def gradient_thresh(self, img, thresh_min=25, thresh_max=100):
         """